holuspokus/homebridge-pioneer-avr-2025/README.md

 After confirming the network connection, restart the plugin to enable communication with the receiver.
 <br><br>

+**Note:** When starting the plugin and using discovery (default configuration), the file `./homebridge-pioneer-avr-2025/config.schema.json` as well as Homebridge's `config.json` will be modified.
+Ensure that your file system permissions allow these files to be written (typically, they are set correctly by default, so no changes are necessary).

 ## Manual Installation
 1. **Install the Homebridge framework:**
    ```bash